 Once someone has purchased a high-priced commodity like a car from you, they are more likely to buy other related things from you.

-Through email marketing, you can upsell insurances, get them to upgrade features, sell newer models, etc. and all of this is going to add to your bottom line.
+Through email marketing or email popup, you can upsell insurances, get them to upgrade features, sell newer models, etc. and all of this is going to add to your bottom line.

 If you are someone who owns dealerships at multiple locations, you can maintain one email database and use email marketing as your channel to communicate with your audience.

 Not everyone might be on social media and of course, you can’t call every one of them without spending a lot on bills, salespeople and infrastructure.
 So, email is an efficient way to go.